sirmarcel/cmlkit/cmlkit/tune/TUTORIAL.md

 run.prepare()
 ```

-Which will generate a folder with a random, unqiue run name.
+Which will generate a folder with a random, unique run name.
 Then, we can simply run for, let's say, 5 minutes:

 ```python
 run.run(duration=5)